-What are the benefits of filing a DBA for your business?
+What are the Benefits of Registering a DBA for your business?

-- Compliance: Filing a DBA allows you to legally use a business name without incorporating as an LLC or corporation.
+- Compliance: Filing or registering a DBA allows you to legally use a business name without incorporating as an LLC or corporation.

 - Business banking: Filing a DBA enables you to get a business bank account in the name of your business and take payments in the name of your business, even if you haven’t formed an LLC.